Call for applications

 - The activities of the community may not be based on profit-seeking.

-- Special subsidy must be used during the year in which it was awarded.
-New subsidies shall not be awarded if previously awarded subsidies for the same purpose have not been used.
+- New subsidies shall not be awarded if previously awarded subsidies for the same purpose have not been used.

 - The recipient of the subsidy must submit written clarification and a financial statement of how the subsidy was used.